MarconiLab/training-courses/gis/animal-health/master-course/src/intro-upload-carto.md

 > [GIS fundamentals | Training Course](agenda.md) ▸ **Introduction & data upload**

 ## Targeted skills
-By the end of this module, you will know how to:
+By the end of this module, you will know:
-* access and understand Carto web application
+* what is Carto
-* upload your dataset
+* and how to upload your dataset

 ## Data
 Data to be used in this module can be found in the following folder: